dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 <br>
 # Growth & Next Steps <a name="growth-next-steps"></a>

-While predictive accuracy was relatively high - other modelling approaches could be tested, especially those somewhat similar to Random Forest, for example XGBoost, LightGBM to see if even more accuracy could be gained.

-We could even look to tune the hyperparameters of the Random Forest, notably regularisation parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.
+We could look to tune the hyperparameters of the Random Forest, notably regularization parameters such as tree depth, as well as potentially training on a higher number of Decision Trees in the Random Forest.

 From a data point of view, further variables could be collected, and further feature engineering could be undertaken to ensure that we have as much useful information available for predicting customer loyalty.